spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 ***
 ### image:tag

 Defines the image tag according to the `spryker/php` images located at [Docker Hub](https://hub.docker.com/r/spryker/php/tags).
-Possible values are:
-1. `spryker/php:7.3` - applies the default image (currently, it is Debian).

-2. `spryker/php:7.3-debian` - applies Debian as a base image.

-3. `spryker/php:7.3-alpine` - applies Alpine as a base image.
-The Alpine images are smaller, but you may have issues with:
-    * iconv
-    * NFS
-    * Non-lating languages
-    * Tideways

 This variable is optional.
 If not specified, the default value applies: `image: spryker/php:7.3`.